 - There is a generic admission and discharge summary which you can start/update and save under the patient’s name in ‘DMR Current Admissions’ folder

 - The admission summary is a pro-forma for the admission note that is copied into DMR on admission to ICU

-- There is a big emphasis on handover, you may like to remind the registrar to talk to the home team when someone is being discharged.
+- There is a big emphasis on handover, you should be making sure you have a verbal handover to the treating intern or HMO (or cover if after hours), maybe even to the registrar if complicated.
 Ensure to document the name/designation of who took handover

 - Try and write blood slips/ fluid orders etc. for the next day